top of page

 Stephanie Ruck

 Interests include studying how environmental variables influence organismal behavior, physiology, and evolution.
 Previous and current experience includes working with federal agencies to collect data on herpetofauna of Southern California to better inform conservation management decisions.
-For my Master’s thesis, I will be studying the behavioral response of lizards to wildfire cues as well as the selection pressures populations may face from such disturbances.
+For my Master’s thesis, I am studying the behavioral response of lizards to wildfire cues as well as the selection pressures populations may face from such disturbances.

 welcome letter picture.jpeg